on3iro/cookiecutter-flask/README.md

 This is a simple cookiecutter for flask.
 It is still a work in progress, but should work fine already.
 I drew a lot of inspiration from [slorias cookiecutter](https://github.com/sloria/cookiecutter-flask).

-Detailed instructions of how to use this cookiecutter will follow...

 ## Currently integrated:
 * Password hashing via Flask-Bcrypt